Hugh S. Roberton (composer): Personal life

-Roberton was knighted in the 1931 New Year's Honours.
+Roberton was knighted in the 1931 New Year Honours, for services rendered to British music.
 Because of his pacifism and membership of the Peace Pledge Union both he and the Glasgow Orpheus Choir were banned by the BBC from broadcasting during the Second World War.

 His married his first wife Joan McGillivray in 1895.
 She died in 1907.

 His second wife, previously his housekeeper, was Lady Helen (Birkmyre) Roberton.
 She died in Cathcart, Glasgow in 1965, aged 83 years.
+Living on Briar Road, Glasgow, Roberton had died on 7 October 1952.

-There were seven sons and two daughters, including the politician and diplomat Hugh Roberton and Kenneth Roberton, music publisher.
+There were seven sons and two daughters, including the Australian politician and diplomat Hugh Roberton (1900–1987) and Kenneth Roberton, music publisher.